 User Review( votes)

-Creating a stairway gallery wall is often seen as a challenging project.
 The angled, small space makes it tricky, and there’s a risk of things go badly wrong at the slightest mishap.
 Daunted by these thoughts, many people choose to shy away from this task.

 You may not believe it, but creating a stairway gallery wall is actually pretty easy once you know the tricks.
 So here are our top tips for creating a stairway gallery wall.

 This seems like an obvious thing to do, but people often compromise personal pieces for things that solely serve as decorative pieces.
 Put things that mean something for you, from your favorite quotes, artwork, or family photos.
 Turning your something personal into decorative pieces is something that’s not only easy but also worth it.
 From using brush-lettering for your favorite quotes to canvas printing for your photos, you only need a little bit of creativity to come up with endless possibilities.

 Use objects with different sizes to hang, as it will improve the whole look of the gallery wall.
 You can even use different shapes, so don’t feel like you need to stick to rectangular or square wall art!
 Having variations can help keeping your wall look balanced.